UCL/Short-VERDICT-Project/README.md

 ===========================================================================

-\textbf{MATLAB REQUIREMENTS}
+## MATLAB REQUIREMENTS

-MATLAB version R2022a or later for compatibility with python version 3.10
+MATLAB version R2022a or later for compatibility with Python version 3.10

 Required Toolboxes: